Tufin/orca-operator/README.md

 # Create the Orca CR
 Fill in the Domain, Project & Namespace - The agent will be installed in the provided namespace.
-The controller will watch this CRD and install the Orca agent components (kite, conntrack etc.):
+The controller will watch this CRD and install the Orca agent components (kite, monitor etc.):
 ```
 kubectl create -f deploy/crds/tufin_v1alpha1_orca_cr.yaml
 ```